varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/assets.md

-# Financial Balances
+# Financial Balances and Abstract Assets

 ## Introduction
 The development of processes or products does not occur inside a mythical universe that is free from market forces.
 Instead, processes and products must be, at a minimum, financially neutral to be viable.
 Processes and products that are not financially viable, while perhaps being technically innovative or otherwise advantageous, will not survive in the marketplace without external support e.g., local, state or federal government subsities.

 In this lecture we will: